-- a) MHA must use the assistance for the targeted families. - b) MHA may admit a family that is not on the MHA waiting list, or without considering the family's waiting list position.
-MHA must maintain records showing that the family was admitted with HUD-targeted assistance. - c) For housing covered by the Low-Income Housing Preservation and Resident Home Ownership Act of 1990 (41 U.S.C.
-4101 est seq.); - d) A family residing in a project covered by a project-based HCV HAP contract at or near the end of the HAP contract term; - e) Tenant protection vouchers for foster youth to independence initiative (FYI).
+- a) The MHA will administer special allocations to include Disaster Housing Programs if designated and mandated by the federal regulations. - b) MHA must use the assistance for the targeted families. - c) MHA may admit a family that is not on the MHA waiting list, or without considering the family's waiting list position.
+MHA must maintain records showing that the family was admitted with HUD-targeted assistance. - d) For housing covered by the Low-Income Housing Preservation and Resident Home Ownership Act of 1990 (41 U.S.C.
+4101 est seq.); - e) A family residing in a project covered by a project-based HCV HAP contract at or near the end of the HAP contract term; - f) Tenant protection vouchers for foster youth to independence initiative (FYI).